plblum/jivs/planning/ModelRules Design Overview.md

 #### When there are issues and Jivs is on the client side:

-Return the string from `ValidationManager.toValidationPayload()` as part of the response payload in a way determined by the developer.
+Return the string from `ValueHostsManager.toValidationPayload()` as part of the response payload in a way determined by the developer.

-On the client side, a `ValidationManager` takes in that string through `fromValidationPayload()`.
+On the client side, a `ValueHostsManager` takes in that string through `fromValidationPayload()`.

 #### When there are issues and Jivs is not on the client side, such as an API call
-Gather the array of `IssueFound` from `ValidationManager.getIssuesFound()` and convert them into the desired model for the API response.
+Gather the array of `IssueFound` from `ValueHostsManager.getIssuesFound()` and convert them into the desired model for the API response.

 #### Client dictates the error format in the response
 The same code may be used for both a Jivs client and an API.
 Yet they need different response handling.
 The server code should have a way